nf-core/pixelator/docs/output.md

 ## Output directory structure

-With default parameters, the pixelator pipeline output directory will only include the most "complete" PXL file generated by the pipeline and an interactive HTML report per sample.
+With default parameters, the pixelator pipeline output directory will only include the latest PXL file generated by the pipeline (with the most "complete" information) and an interactive HTML report per sample.
 The PXL dataset files can be from either the `annotate`, `analysis` or `layout` step.

 With default parameters, the `<sample-id>.layout.datasets.pxl` will be copied to the output directory.